-If you are applying for full-time admission to the first year of the Bachelor of Arts program and your admission average is 80% or higher, you will automatically be considered for an entrance scholarship.
-Candidates for major scholarships must also submit the following:
+If you are applying for full-time admission to the first year of the Bachelor of Arts program and your admission average is 80% or higher, you are encouraged to apply for entrance scholarships.
+Candidates for entrance scholarships must submit the following:

-- 1. the scholarship application form, available online at www.stu.ca/applynow - 2. a one- to two-page, typed letter outlining your background, experiences and what
+1. the scholarship application form, available online at www.stu.ca/applynow

-- makes you a strong candidate for a major scholarship.
+- a one- to two-page, typed letter outlining your background, experiences and what makes you a strong candidate for a major scholarship.
 For details, see the scholarship application form; - a letter of academic reference or a confidential report from a teacher, guidance counsellor, or principal; - 4. a resumé.